FindMySchool LogoFindMySchool

 Hot lunches are provided daily, with vegetarian and dietary requirement options available.
 Pupils can also bring packed lunches.
 The school promotes healthy eating and discourages sweets and fizzy drinks.

 Tiny catchment.
-With 7.4 applications for every place and distance-based allocation, only families living extremely close to the school have realistic chances of securing a place.
+With distance-based allocation, only families living extremely close to the school have realistic chances of securing a place.
 The catchment is among the tightest in London.
 Families should verify their distance carefully before relying on admission here.
 Moving house to gain proximity is common among families determined to secure a place, but this is a significant decision with substantial financial implications in an expensive area.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.

 Small scale.
 Single-form entry means just 30 pupils per year group.
 This creates intimacy and strong relationships but limits social breadth.
 Children will spend seven years with largely the same peer group.
 For some this is ideal; others may prefer larger schools with more flexibility for friendship groups.